-Right Thought is the weakest link in all this as I see it.
+Right Thought is the weakest link in all this.
 That is because our primary emotions drive thinking and skew judgment to support the ego’s agenda.
 That means fear and need are in the driver seat most of the time.
 See Fear & Need Born in Nothing for a deeper look at this aspect.

-The eighth fold of Buddha’s path is the ultimate human quest, Right State of Peaceful Mind.
-Although, I assume many would disagree.
+The eighth fold of Buddha’s path is the ultimate human quest, Right State of Peaceful Mind, although, perhaps some will disagree.
 They will claim how much they enjoy challenges, the rush of excitement, and the pleasures of success.
-I have no argument there; this is how the bio hoodwink hooks.
+I have no argument there.
+Indeed, this is how the bio hoodwink hooks us.
 The bio-illusion that we can catch our tail drives us to chase our tail relentlessly.
 Our underlying hope lies in our dreams of success and ultimate satisfaction.
 Once achieved, we strongly feel that peace will be at hand.

 Of course, any success or peace we find evaporates before we know it; that’s why I call it the bio-hoodwink.
 Buddha’s Four Nobel Truths are the most succinct account of this natural process.
 To the extent we ponder and remember their thrust, these truths can help us avoid some of the extreme pitfalls of the bio-hoodwink.
 Naturally, the proof of this lies in the pudding of one’s own life.